Last updated on February 15th, 2021 at 10:16 pm

 This schematic plan was originally published in 1916, in the book, Bird Houses Boys Can Build, by Albert F. Siepert.
-But girls, ladies, or gentlemen beyond boyhood shouldn’t be deterred; almost everyone will find this little birding project easy enough to accomplish as it requires only basic woodworking skills.
+But no one should be deterred; almost everyone will find this little birding project easy enough to accomplish as it requires only basic woodworking skills.

 - wood glue

 - small hinges for lid

 - chicken wire or 1/4 inch wire mesh

 - hand saw